 This has been a big year for our company with GitKraken taking on the Git world full-force!
 We know we wouldn’t be where we are today without the support of the developer community.
 Thanks for not being afraid to tell us what you think, what you like, and what you don’t like.
 Our mission is to build world-class developer tools, and we need your feedback to do that.

-As we head into 2017, we wanted to know what dev tools our community loves to use.
+We wanted to know what dev tools our community loves to use.
 In order to find out, we emailed our GitKraken newsletter subscribers and asked them to tweet their top 5 dev tools using #MustHaveDevTools.
 We were blown away with how many responses we got (over 550 as I write this, and they’re still coming)!

 So, without further ado, here are the top 20 must have dev tools.
 These results are based on the 20 tools that received the highest number of votes (1 being the most and 20 being the least).